SalmanMurtazaMinhas/Framework/README.md

 - **Day 1-2:**
   - Brainstorming and defining core features.
 - **Day 3-4:**
-  - Design the UI/UX for adding and searching items; start development.
+  - UI/UX designers work on the design; developers start on the development.
 - **Day 5-6:**
   - Complete development and start testing the item addition and search functionalities.
 - **Day 7:**